SathyaBhat/sathyabh.at/content/weekly-notes-49-2023/index.md

 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "kraftwerk-4.jpg" "Kraftwerk" "Weekly Notes" >}}
 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "kraftwerk-5.jpg" "Kraftwerk" "Weekly Notes" >}}

 * This Saturday was the hottest day of the year with temperatures hitting 41 degrees.
 It was also one of the days I had been looking forward to for quite some time - Foo Fighters were performing at the Accor stadium.
-The heat made it difficult, but once the sun went away combined with a [southerly](https://en.wikipedia.org/wiki/Southerly_Buster) buster](https://en.wikipedia.org/wiki/Southerly_Buster), the temperature dropped down to the low 30s and made it tolerable as the evening went by.
+The heat made it difficult, but once the sun went away combined with a [southerly buster](https://en.wikipedia.org/wiki/Southerly_Buster), the temperature dropped down to the low 30s and made it tolerable as the evening went by.
 Foo Fighters were awesome.
-Arguably, the [Red Hot Chili Peppers concert](/2023/02/04/red-hot-chili-peppers-post-malone-sydney-2023) had the better sound setup, but the Foo Fighters had better crowd interaction and the crowd was a lot more responsive.
+The [Red Hot Chili Peppers concert](/2023/02/04/red-hot-chili-peppers-post-malone-sydney-2023) had a better sound setup, but the Foo Fighters had better crowd interaction and the crowd was a lot more responsive.
 Personally, for me, this has been the best live event that I've been to, yet.
 Here's the [setlist for the concert](https://www.setlist.fm/setlist/foo-fighters/2023/accor-stadium-sydney-australia-bae353a.html).

 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "foo-fighters-1.jpg" "Foo Fighters" "Weekly Notes" >}}
 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "foo-fighters-2.jpg" "Foo Fighters" "Weekly Notes" >}}